Gallahorn/Ultraviolence/Gameplay.md

 Overall Impact: This mod shifts Cyberpunk 2077 from a purely action-oriented RPG to a survival-driven experience, requiring players to carefully manage V’s physical and mental health to thrive in the dystopian setting.

 ## 4. Immersive Cyberware
+Immersive cyberware hides certain HUD elements behind certain cyberware.
+Optics now have up to 8 slots for lenses, which you have to buy and equip by hovering over your face slot and press tab (same key as for cyberdeck).

+The lens options are:
+- Xray Lens - Required to see highlighted targets through the walls
+- Vehicle VR - Required for 3rd person while driving a vehicle
+- Threat Detector - Required to see enemy threat indication (indicator when player is stealthed)
+- Radar - Required to see minimap
+- Health Scanner - Required to see enemy health bars
+- Grenadier - Required to see grenade trajectory / explosion area and enemy grenades
+- Scanning Focus - Required for time dilation while scanning
+- Aim Assist - Required to see aiming reticle
+- Cyberware Scanner - Required to see enemy abilities when scanning
+- Hypno Lens - +8 to Cool attribute checks
+- Cyberware Eye Casing - +50 armor, and grants blind immunity
+- Holo Display: Ads - increases money rewards from quests, but displays ads at the top of your screen

+Health and Ammo counter is hidden behind:
+- Biomonitor - To see your HP
+- Hand Cyberwares - To see ammo counter

 ## 5. Skillful and Skillful Attributes
+Skillful and Skillful Attributes changes how the leveling works in cyberpunk.

+Attributes aren't earned on level up anymore but now you get attributes by levelling up your skills.
+You get 1 attribute point per 3 skill levels.
+You gain 1 extra perk point per 12 skill levels and 1 perk point per 10 street cred.
+You also gain 1 cyberware capacity per 6 levels for all skills excluding headhunter.

+Here is how the skills affect the attributes:
+- Shinobi - Reflexes
+    - Gets 1.8x multiplier on exp up to skill level 59, then you gain at a rate of 0.8
+    - Shinobi also shares 15% of its exp to Solo
+- Engineer - Technical Ability
+    - Gets 1.9x multiplier up to lvl 59, then after that gains at 1x times
+    - Engineer and Netrunner shares 15% exp
+- Headhunter - Cool
+    - Gets 0.8x multiplier all the time
+- Netrunner - Intelligence
+    - Gets 1.7x multiplier on exp up to skill level 59 and after that you gain 0.8x
+    - Netrunner and Engineer shares 15% exp.
+- Solo - Body
+    - Gets 2.2x multiplier on exp up to skill level 59 and after that you gain 1x
+    - Solo and Shinobi shares 15% exp

 ## 6. They Will Remember
+At the core of this mod is Identification — NPCs will behave differently based on whether they recognize you, and this recognition is influenced by your past actions and kill count for each faction.
+- Faction Kill Count: Each faction tracks how many times you’ve defeated their members.
+This count increases when you’re recognized, and it affects how likely they are to turn hostile toward you.
+- Hostile Behavior: Once a faction becomes hostile, enemies who recognize you will attack on sight, without any warning (no yellow or red markers).
+This applies to gang members, NCPD, and Night City Alive NPCs.
+- Hit-Squads: Hostile factions can send Hit-Squads after you in public areas, with the chance and strength of these squads depending on your Street Cred and kill count.
+- Memory Decay: Every game day, old kills are forgotten, and there’s a chance the faction may return to neutral status.
+However, if the kill count is still high, this chance is low.
+- Redemption: Some fixers may offer to negotiate with hostile factions to clear your record.

+Disguise System
+- Face Disguise: Helps reduce the chance of being recognized.
+The better your disguise, the less likely enemies will attack you or remember your kills.
+- Affiliated Disguise: Allows you to pretend to be a member of a gang.
+This can let you pass as one of them, complete gigs, or even get NCPD support in street fights — but only if you avoid suspicious behavior.
+- Disguise Scores: Two scores are tracked in the CET overlay:
+    - Face Disguise: Reflects how well you hide your identity.
+    - Affiliation Disguise: Reflects how convincingly you dress like a gang member.
+- Clothing: Many base-game and modded outfits are tagged with faction names.
+Use Inventory Adjustment HUB to find and build convincing disguises.

+How Identification Works
+- NPCs periodically check your identity if they can see you.
+The chance of identification increases with your Street Cred and kill count.
+- Gangers and CorpoRats are more likely to recognize you, especially if your name is mentioned or your mugshot is shared.
+- Stealth kills don’t count toward your kill counter unless you’re recognized.
+If you’re identified, even your previous stealth kills will be attributed to you.
+- If identified, you have a short window to kill the enemy before others are alerted.

+When Kills Are Remembered
+- Kills are only added to your counter after you’re recognized.
+- Stealth kills don’t count unless you’re identified.
+- Savage kills (firearm or melee) count double, non-lethal defeats have a 50% chance of counting, and non-human defeats have a 30% chance.

+Avoiding Identification
+- Stealth and disguise are your best tools.
+Stay hidden and avoid drawing attention.
+- In a car (especially a stolen one) makes you harder to identify.
+- Optical Camo or CrystalCoat in vehicles helps hide your identity.
+- Cyberware like Behavioral Imprint gives you temporary anonymity.
+-  Quickhacks like Memory Wipe or Reboot Optics can prevent enemies from identifying you.

+Street Cred and Living Legend

+- As your Street Cred increases:
+    - You become easier to identify, but low-tier enemies may hesitate or even flee in fear.
+    - At Level 30, you’re a known figure — enemies may avoid fighting you.
+    - At Level 40, you're a living legend — even weaker enemies may surrender or run.

 ## 7. hardcore22/netrunning

 ## 8. Ammo Limiter

 ## 9. Synthdose

 ## 10. Eviction Notice
+Makes it so you have to pay rent for your apartments.

+Rent in Act 1 of the main quest is not required, and you'll receive messages from landlords at the start of each 7-day rental period.
+You can pay via text.
+If you fail to pay on time, you'll incur daily late fees until the rent is paid.
+The initial deposit you paid for an apartment is a refundable security deposit, but it's kept if you're evicted.

+Rent cost, period, and late fees are fully customizable through Mod Settings.

+If you don’t pay by the next rental period, you’ll be evicted and can't re-enter the property until Bob from EZEstates helps you move back in.
+Bob Westgate is your main contact for moving in/out, checking rent due dates, and setting up AutoPay (for a fee of 2,000 Eurodollars per period).

+AutoPay consolidates payment reminders and reduces the number of messages from landlords, but it’s disabled if you can’t cover the payment.
+You must settle all outstanding rent with landlords before AutoPay can be re-enabled.

+Apartment names have been updated (e.g., Northside → Martin St. Motel, Glen → Glenview Lofts, etc.), and these changes appear on the World Map and fast travel terminals.

+A Loyalty Quest is available at Glenview Lofts after making a few rent payments.
+Completing it unlocks a monthly rent discount and the option to purchase the apartment.
+Union32 (Corpo Plaza) allows special requests via text to Sylvia Vaughn, such as name changes or flower deliveries.

+Rental status screens in each apartment display whether rent is Paid, Due, or Overdue, and update in real-time.

+There is ton of settings you can customize in mod settings.

 ## 11. Apartment Outfits
+With this mod you can name different wardrobe presets (to the following names) and they will get auto-equipped when you enter the area.
+- DEFAULT - for your outdoor clothes
+- APARTMENT - for what you want to wear when you come home
+- SLEEP - for what you want to sleep in
+- SHOWER - for what you wear after shower (might affect what you wear in other scenes where you're naked.
+You can turn it on and off in the mod settings)